Find Grad Schools

 100% Women

 A doctor's degree in health law is offered at 3 colleges in the United States.
-This degree is more popular with female students, and about 100% of recent graduates were from an underrepresented racial-ethnic group.
+Approximately 100% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 50.0% of health law graduates were international students.

 Education Levels of Health Law Majors